dustinkredmond/FXTrayIcon/README.md

 ### Supported operating systems

-So long as the operating system supports tray icons, FXTrayIcon should work.
+Any operating system that supports system tray icons.
-Call `java.awt.SystemTray.isSupported()` to figure this out for yourself.
+Call `java.awt.SystemTray.isSupported()` to determine this.
-FXTrayIcon will also throw an `UnsupportedOperationException` if tray icons are unavailable on the current desktop environment.